gitpod-io/website/src/routes/docs/teams.md

 ![New Team](../../../static/images/docs/teams-new.jpg)

-Once the payment process is complete you can add manage team members, add more team seats, and also invite team members using a unique public URL.
+Once the payment process is complete, you can manage team members, add more team seats, and also invite team members using a unique public URL.

 | Payment in Progress                                        | Team Entry                                               |
 | ---------------------------------------------------------- | -------------------------------------------------------- |
 | ![New Team](../../../static/images/docs/teams-payment.jpg) | ![New Team](../../../static/images/docs/teams-entry.jpg) |

-You can either directly assign a seat by entering your team member's GitHub username, or use the `Invite Members` link from the more actions button and get a shareable link.
-Send the link to your team, and they can claim a seat.
+You can either directly assign a seat by entering your team member's GitHub username, or use the `Invite Members` link from the more actions button to get a shareable link.
+Send the link to your team so they can claim a seat.

 | Manage a Team                                             | Invite Members                                            |
 | --------------------------------------------------------- | --------------------------------------------------------- |